 Another major legal issue staring the metaverse in the face includes the legal limits of conduct in the metaverse.
 When users interact through their avatars, situations with some altercations may occur.
-Any wrong that could be committed in the real world can potentially occur in the metaverse.
+Any wrong committed in the real world can potentially occur in the metaverse.

 Imagine if one avatar assaults another.
 Would we be able to apply criminal laws of assault to this situation?
 How can we make an avatar responsible for their actions in the metaverse?

 This is not an imaginary scenario.
-Sexual predators are already emerging in the metaverse, using avatars to hide their identity.
+Sexual predators are already emerging in the metaverse, using avatars to hide their identities.
 The metaverse has witnessed incidents of groping.